 Additionally, I’ve seen many kindergarten and school-age classes continue to use videos for learning lessons (well after the pandemic when the teacher is sitting off to the side and not fully engaging and interacting with the students.)

 Or as I previously mentioned, the kids each have their own device as part of their school programming.
-This doesn’t allow for social interaction and communication at all!
+This passive viewing removes all opportunities for social interaction and communication.

 Screen Alternative Activities to Improve Communication and Social Interaction